neolea/misp-lea-website/pages/about.md

 [![Shadowserver logo](/assets/img/logo-shadowserver.svg)](https://www.shadowserver.org/)
 [![CIRCL logo](/assets/img/circl-logo.png)](https://www.circl.lu/)

 [^1]: MISP is an open source threat intelligence and sharing platform.
-MISP is a complete platform and standard to collect, structure, model intelligence such as threat intelligene, cyberecurity intelligence, financial fraud, vulnerability information...
+MISP is a complete platform and standard to collect, structure, model intelligence such as threat intelligene, cyberecurity intelligence, financial fraud, vulnerability information, digital forensic investigations...
 [^2]: AIL Project is an open source framework to collect, crawl, dig and analyse unstructured data from different source including Tor.
 The framework can be used to find information leaks, intelligence, insights and much more.